bonsai-rx/docs/articles/reactive-skipuntil.md

 :::

 > [!Note]
-> Use [`TakeUntil`](xref:Bonsai.Reactive.TakeUntil) to control when video recording stops.
+> Use [`TakeUntil`](xref:Bonsai.Reactive.TakeUntil) to control the termination of video recording.

 ### Alternative

 Use [`SubscribeWhen`](xref:Bonsai.Reactive.SubscribeWhen) to control the start of subscription.

 > [!Warning]
 > Although `SubscribeWhen` and `SkipUntil` often produce a similar sequence, `SkipUntil` always subscribes to the source sequence immediately.
 This means that any initialization side-effects will be evaluated immediately.
 For *hot* sequences (e.g. camera) this might be advantageous, since any initialization costs are paid upfront, and new values are immediately ready to be consumed after the trigger.
-However, for *cold* sequences (e.g. video) this might lead to loss of data from the start of the sequence.
+However, for *cold* sequences (e.g. video or a timer) this might lead to loss of data from the start of the sequence.
 For more about the difference between *hot* and *cold* sequences, see the section on [temperature](xref:observables#temperature).